6 Consequences You Can Suffer from Eating Refined Flour

 As a result of this, after being ingested, diseases in the digestive system and colon can occur.

-- The low amount of fiber causes difficulty in digesting food and, in turn, produces constipation and inflammation.
-In fact, these foods aren’t at all recommended in diets for this condition, according to the Hospital Clínico Universitario de Valladolid (Spain).
+- The low amount of fiber causes difficulty in the digestion of food and, in turn, generates constipation and inflammation.
+In fact, they are foods not recommended in diets for this condition.

 - In addition, it also produces alterations in the bacterial flora of the intestine, increasing gas, indigestion, and pain.